Skip to main content

 Giving youth the tools to combat knife crime

-Delivered by the Queensland Police Service, the program empowers students to make informed decisions, to play a positive role in preventing knife violence.
+Delivered by the Queensland Police Service, the StandUp program educates young Queenslanders about making positive choices that influence others to create change, to play a positive role in preventing and reducing knife crime in our communities.

 Request the program at your school